csci50-cbutler/e28/independent-study/README.md

 Once these multi-dimensional objects are created, movement and control is added to create movement and a way for a user to control the movement.

-In the next sections, I will talk about some frameworks and provide some samples illustrating how AR/VR can be developed for browser viewing.
+In the next sections, I will explore some frameworks and provide sample code illustrating how AR/VR can be developed for browser viewing.

 ### WebGL and Controllers
-WebGL libraries and APIs also take care of positioning which helps the object positioning as that object moves about the simulated environment.
-There is support for "texture".
+Once objects are created, positioning and controlling movement of the objects will need to be addressed.
+WebGL libraries and APIs are used to manage positioning that enable movement in a simulated environment.
+There is support for "texture" as well.
 This manages the imagery and objects within an environment.
-WebGL 1.0 and 2.0 is supported by most major browsers including stable releases of Apple Safari, Opera, Google Chrome, Firefox, Internet Explorer.

-For game development, it is important to control movement.
-The first releases of web-based AR and VR allowed for programming arrow keys and more to control movement.
-Now, HTML5 supports external controllers with the [Gamepad](https://www.w3.org/TR/gamepad/) specification through the World Wide Web Consortium, heretofore known as W3C.
-The tags `<canvas>, <audio>, and <video>` mark the location on an HTML page and the necessary JavaScript and APIs enable movement via a controller.
+For movement control, many early releases of web-based AR and VR allowed for programming keyboard arrow keys to control movement.
+Now, HTML5 supports external controllers with the [Gamepad](https://www.w3.org/TR/gamepad/) API.
+This API uses HTML tags `<canvas>, <audio>, and <video>` to define the scene location on an HTML page and JavaScript and the Gamepad API enable movement via an external controller.
 Mozilla Developer Network, heretofore known as MDN, provides a sample of the JavaScript to connect and disconnect a controller using the Gamepad API.
 Below is the JavaScript template from [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API) for a basic connect and disconnect of a controller.

 Below is the sample JavaScript to connect a controller: